cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 -->

 We consider three candidate parametric models of the stock-recruitment
-dynamics: The Ricker model, the Allen model [Allen 2005](), the Myers model.
+dynamics: The Ricker model, the Allen model [@Allen2005], the Myers model [@Myers1995].
 The familiar Ricker model involves two parameters, corresponding to a growth rate and a carrying capacity, and cannot support alternative stable state dynamics (though as growth rate increases it exhibits a periodic attractor that proceeds through period-doubling into chaos.
 We will generally focus on dynamics below the chaotic threshold for the purposes of this analysis.)
-The Allen model resembles the Ricker dynamics with an added Allee effect parameter [Courchamp](), below which the population cannot persist.
+The Allen model resembles the Ricker dynamics with an added Allee effect parameter [@Courchamp2008], below which the population cannot persist.
 The Myers model also has three parameters and contains an Allee threshold, but has compensatory rather than over-compensatory density dependence (resembling a Beverton-Holt curve rather than a Ricker curve at high densities.)
 We assume multiplicative log-normal noise perturbs the growth predicted by the each of the deterministic model skeletons described above.
 This introduces one additional parameter $\sigma$ that must be estimated by each